awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

    ```

 **Note**
+If specifying an Arm node type, then review the considerations in [Amazon EKS optimized Arm Amazon Linux AMIs](eks-optimized-ami.md#arm-ami) before deploying\.
 If nodes fail to join the cluster, see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.
+For more information on the available options for `eksctl` commands, enter the following command\.

+     ```
+     eksctl command -help
+     ```

 ------
 #### [ Self\-managed nodes – Windows ]